Loucee/Lovely-Toasts/README.md

 lovelyToasts.show("This is a Lövely toast :)")
 ```

+For best looking toast, set `t.window.msaa` in your conf.lua to 16

 ## Customization
 Other than the toast message you can also pass a duration and position
 ```lua